 Dr. Fritz grew up in Michigan, attended college at the United States Air Force Academy, and received his M.D. from Tulane University in 1977.
 He completed a residency in OB/GYN in the Air Force at the Wright-Patterson Air Force Base medical center and received further advanced subspecialty fellowship training in Reproductive Endocrinology and Infertility at the Oregon Health Sciences University.
 After completing his training, he returned to the Air Force and served as a member of the faculty at Wright State University and at the Uniformed Services University of the Health Sciences before coming to Carolina in 1993.

-Dr. Fritz is Professor of Obstetrics and Gynecology and Chief of the Division of Reproductive Endocrinology and Infertility.
-He is board certified in both Obstetrics and Gynecology and in Reproductive Endocrinology and Infertility, and directs both the Assisted Reproductive Technologies program and our fellowship training program at UNC.
+Dr. Fritz is the Charles Hendricks Distinguished Professor of Obstetrics and Gynecology and Chief of the Division of Reproductive Endocrinology and Infertility.
+He is board certified in both Obstetrics and Gynecology and in Reproductive Endocrinology and Infertility.
 He has served on the Executive Board of the American College of Obstetrics and Gynecology, and on the Division of Reproductive Endocrinology and Infertility for the American Board of Obstetrics and Gynecology.
-He is a past President of the Society for Reproductive Endocrinology and Infertility and is Chair of the Practice Committee for the American Society for Reproductive Medicine.
+He is a past President of the Society for Reproductive Endocrinology and Infertility and past Chair of the Practice Committee and member of the Board of Directors for the American Society for Reproductive Medicine.

 Dr. Fritz has special interest and expertise in: infertility, in vitro fertilization, ovulation induction, recurrent pregnancy loss, hormonal disturbances, endometriosis, uterine fibroids, and hysteroscopy.